Photograph of Emu

 Red and Western Grey Kangaroos, Yellow-footed Rock Wallaby, Common Wallaroo (Euro) and Southern Hairy-nosed Wombat.

-Best Sites for Wildlife in Outback Australia
+Best Sites for Birds and other wildlife in the Outback, South Australia

-Best Times for Wildlife in Outback Australia
+Best Times for Birds and other wildlife in the Outback, South Australia

 The best time to be in the Outback is September-November, when the southern spring usually begins.

-Recommended Books etc. for Outback Australia
+Recommended Bird Books etc. for the Outback, South Australia

 Birds of Australia by K Simpson and N Day.
 PUP, 2010 (Eighth Edition).

-The Field Guide to the Birds of Australia by G Pizzey et al. Harper Collins, 2008 (Eighth Edition).
+The Complete Guide to Finding the Birds of Australia by R Thomas et al. CSIRO, 2011 (Second Edition).

-The Complete Guide to Finding the Birds of Australia by R Thomas et al. Frogmouth Publications, due 2011 (Second Edition).
+The Complete Guide to Finding the Mammals of Australia by D Andrew.
+CSIRO, 2015.

 A Complete Guide to Reptiles of Australia by S Wilson and G Swan.
-New Holland Publishers, due 2011 (Third Edition).
+New Holland, 2013 (Fourth Edition).

 The Complete Field Guide to Butterflies of Australia by M Braby.
 CSIRO, 2004.

-Michael Morcombe eGuide to The Birds of Australia.
+The Michael Morcombe and David Stewart eGuide to the Birds of Australia.

-Trip Reports for Outback Australia
+Birding and Wildlife Trip Reports for the Outback, South Australia

 Many trip reports, some for Outback Australia, are posted on the websites listed here.
 On some of these websites some reports are independent and some are posted by tour companies who organize tours to Outback Australia.
 These tour companies and others also post their own reports on their websites, which are listed under 'Some Organized Tours to Outback Australia' below.

-Local Guides and Tours in Outback Australia
+Local bird and wildlife guides in Australia

 The costs of organized tours partly reflect the quality of the tour leaders.
 Some leaders are certainly better than others and many companies claim their leaders are the best but even the best rely at least to some extent on the exceptional skills of the local guides they employ.
 If you are travelling independently, employing such local guides will greatly increase your chances of seeing the wildlife you wish to see.

-Accommodation in Outback Australia
+Accommodation for birders in the Outback, South Australia

-Some Organized Tours to Outback Australia
+Some Organized Tours for birds and other wildlife to the Outback, South Australia

 There are many tour companies who organize tours to see mammals, birds, other wildlife and other natural wonders.
 The cost of these tours vary considerably according to such variables as the airlines used, the number of days the tours last, the number of sites visited, the number of people in the group (an important consideration if you wish to see such wildlife as rainforest mammals and birds), the number of tour leaders, the standard of accommodation and transport, and the percentage profit the company hopes to make.
 Generally, where the number of days tours last and the number of sites visited are similar, the cheapest tours are those that use the cheapest airlines, accommodation and local transport, that have the largest groups with the least number of leaders, and that make the least amount of profit.
 The most expensive tours tend to be those which are exceptionally long, use the most expensive accommodation (ridiculously lavish in some cases, even for single nights) and which make the most profit.
 Some tour costs partly reflect the quality of the tour leaders.
 Some leaders are certainly better than others and many companies claim their leaders are the best but even the best rely at least to some extent on the exceptional skills of the local guides they employ.